masaic-ai-platform/AgC/platform/temporal_client/README.md

 ## Troubleshooting

 - Check console logs for detailed error information
-- Ensure all environment variables are set correctly
 - Verify Temporal Cloud credentials and network connectivity
-- For hot reload issues, check file permissions on the configuration file
+- For hot reload issues, check file permissions on `config/worker-config.json`
-- Queue names are automatically prefixed with profile ID (e.g., `default.math.add_numbers`)
+- Queue names are automatically prefixed with profile ID (e.g., `user_yWrOnKu6n.add_two_number_new`)
+- If config file is not created, check write permissions in the directory